campfireunion/docs/docs/1.0/creator-tools/tutorials/building-interactions-with-a-scoring-system.md

 * [[Creator Tools / References / Custom components / ThrowableElement]] - Connects PropElement components to the scoring system.
 * [[Creator Tools / References / Custom components / TargetElement]] - Adds points when a user hits it with a ThrowableElement or BulletElement.
 * [[Creator Tools / References / Custom components / ScoreboardElement]] - Keeps track of scores for each user in the scene, and optionally displays them.
-* [[Creator Tools / References / Custom components / PooledAudioElement]] - Uses the Flipside Studio audio manager to manage audio playback performance.
+* [[Creator Tools / References / Custom components / PooledAudioElement]] - Uses the Flipside audio manager to manage audio playback performance.
 * [[Creator Tools / References / Custom components / TeleportObjectTo]] - Teleports an object to a given position whenever it is triggered by an event.
 * [[Creator Tools / References / Custom components / TeleportObjectsOnContact]] - Triggers **TeleportObjectTo** components to fire when they come into contact with it.